Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Appendix

-In this appendix, we review that the result that the maximum likelihood decision rule is Bayes optimal when utility takes the form in (\ref{eq:util}) and the decision maker's subjective prior is uniform across realizations of the distribution of potential outcomes in the sample $\thetab$.
-To show this result, we first establish that the maximum \emph{a posteriori} decision rule is Bayes optimal for our chosen loss function given any prior.
+\begin{proof} We first establish that the maximum \emph{a posteriori} decision rule is Bayes optimal for our chosen loss function given any prior.
 The maximum \emph{a posteriori} decision rule $f^*_\pi$ selects the maxima of the posterior distribution of $\thetab$.
 Formally, let $\widehat{\Thetab}_{\pi}(\xb)$ be the set of $\thetab$ values that maximize the posterior distribution given the observed data $\xb$, i.e.

-where $\pi \in \Delta(\Thetab)$ is the prior belief about $\thetab$.
+where $\pi \in \Delta$ is the prior belief about $\thetab$.
 The decision rule $f^*_\pi$ can then be defined as follows:

 Now, let $g$ be an arbitrary decision function.
 The Bayes expected utility for decision function $g$ is